-The Swiss Wine Guide.
-Discover Cool Facts about Valais and Vaud
+The Swiss Wine Guide Of Valais and Vaud

 Vineyard panoramas in Switzerland are probably considered the most picturesque views in the world.
 This is one the reasons why the Terrace Vineyards of Lavaux have been placed on the UNESCO’s List of World Heritage Sites.
 This beautiful site is outstanding and universal, and has become a place of inspiration for of artists and musicians alike, such as Prince.

 All 26 Swiss cantons have at least a few vineyards, but only 4 of them are responsible for two-thirds of all wine production – Valais, Vaud, Geneva, and Ticino.
 German-speaking Switzerland, a united cross-cantonal area that includes Basel, Zurich, Zug, St. Gallen, Graubünden, etc., supplies to the market around 19% of all wine production.
 The Swiss cultivate around 240 grape varieties, but Chasselas, Pinot Noir, Gamay, and Merlot are the kings as they represent almost 72% of the total volume.

 Photo: Maria Talanova / suissepic

 4,976 Ha, 600 producers

 The Canton of Valais accounts for more than 30% of the total Swiss wine volume.
 Its 13 wine valleys are spread over a hundred kilometers along the Rhone River, stretching from the village of Salgesch in the East to Martigny in the West.
 Salgesch, Sion, Fully, and Chamoson are the main wine-producing areas in Valais.